 Chronic systemic disease

-Can be a mild hypoproliferative normocytic anaemia or, in severe cases, a microcytic anaemia when co-existing with iron deficiency anaemia.
 It is caused by chronic inflammation.
 Proinflammatory cytokines, especially interleukin-6 (IL-6), trigger a cascade of events, mediated via upregulation of hepcidin, that decrease RBC production (by lowering serum iron and erythropoietin levels) and increase RBC destruction (by stimulating erythrophagocytosis and oxygen free radical formation).

 Common underlying processes include infection, neoplasms, autoimmune reactions, and injury to tissue from trauma or major surgery.